digitalocean/marketplace-pi-hole-vpn/README.md

 (🤞) work just fine on one
 * First boot setup takes a bit of time
     - Why?
 On first boot, the OS is updated.
-Then, WireGuard, Pi-Hole, & Unbound are installed.
+Then, WireGuard, Pi-hole, & Unbound are installed.
 * When you SSH in, you'll be promted with a pair of QR codes to scan (I recommend scanning both):
     - one for a DNS only VPN client configuration